beanbaginc/diffx/docs/spec/index.rst

 by zero or more periods (``.``) to indicate the nesting level, followed by the section name, ``:``, and then optionally any parsing options for that section.

+They are always encoded as ASCII strings, and are unaffected by the parent section's encoding (see :ref:`spec-encodings`).

 Section headers can be parsed with this regex:

 .. code-block:: text